Air Conditioning Prices

 How much does a ducted air conditioning system cost?

 Ducted systems for a full home (10–14kW) typically cost $8,000–$18,000 installed.
-The large range reflects home size, number of zones, ceiling access, and insulation quality.
-Zoning adds $1,500–$4,000 but delivers significant running cost savings by only conditioning occupied areas.
-Ducted is most cost-effective when installed during construction — retro-fitting in an existing home is more expensive due to access challenges.
+The range reflects home size, number of zones, ceiling access, and insulation quality.
+Zoning adds $1,500–$4,000 but delivers significant running cost savings.
+Ducted is most cost-effective when installed during construction.

 How often should I service my air conditioner?

-Annual servicing is recommended for most Australian climates — ideally in spring before the cooling season.
-A professional service ($120–$280) includes cleaning the filters, washing the evaporator and condenser coils, checking refrigerant levels, inspecting electrical connections, and testing system performance.
-Ducted systems should also have duct connections and dampers inspected every 2–3 years.
-Regular servicing extends system life from 10 years to 15+ years and maintains energy efficiency.
+Annual servicing is recommended — ideally in spring before the cooling season.
+A professional service ($120–$280) includes filter cleaning, coil washing, refrigerant check, electrical inspection, and performance testing.
+Regular servicing extends system life from 10 to 15+ years.

 What does a refrigerant gas recharge cost?

-Refrigerant gas recharge (top-up) costs $200–$450 for most residential split systems.
-Only a licensed ARCtick-certified technician can legally handle refrigerants in Australia.
-Note that needing a gas top-up usually means the system has a leak — a responsible technician will locate and repair the leak before recharging, or the refrigerant will simply escape again.
-Leak detection and repair adds $150–$400 to the job.
+Refrigerant gas recharge costs $200–$450 for most residential split systems.
+Only ARCtick-certified technicians can legally handle refrigerants in Australia.
+Needing a top-up usually means a leak — a responsible technician will find and repair it first.
+Leak detection adds $150–$400.

 Do I need an electrician or an air conditioning installer?

-In Australia, air conditioning installation requires two licences: an ARCtick refrigeration licence (to handle refrigerants) and an electrical contractor's licence (for electrical connections).
+AC installation requires two licences: an ARCtick refrigeration licence and an electrical contractor's licence.
 Most specialist AC installers hold both.
-However, if a new dedicated circuit is required from your switchboard, your installer may subcontract a licensed electrician for that portion.
-Always confirm your installer holds the correct licences before work begins — licences can be verified through the state electrical safety regulator.
+If a new dedicated circuit is needed from your switchboard, your installer may subcontract a licensed electrician for that portion.

 What size air conditioner do I need for my room?